letorbi/vim-colors-modern-borland/README.md

 # Modern Borland colour scheme for Vim

-The Modern Borland colour scheme for Vim is a tribute to the classic Turbo Pascal & Turbo C++ IDEs developed by Borland International Inc. in the early 1990'ties.
+The Modern Borland colour scheme for [Vim](https://www.vim.org/) is a tribute to the classic Turbo Pascal & Turbo C++ IDEs developed by Borland International Inc. in the early 1990'ties.
 It mimics the look of the interface and the syntax highlighting.
-Modern Borland is not related to the [Borland colorscheme](https://www.vim.org/scripts/script.php?script_id=92) that often ships with vim.
+Modern Borland is not related to the [Borland colorscheme](https://www.vim.org/scripts/script.php?script_id=92) that often ships with Vim.

 Modern Borland offers two style variants.
 The *modern style* (default) has some colours changed slightly to make the code easier to read and to give the scheme also a more modern look.
 On the other hand the *classic style* uses exactly the same colours as the original IDE.
 It can be activated by adding `let g:BorlandStyle = "classic"` to your config file.